Aliasing and phase shifting in pseudo-spectral simulations of the incompressible Navier-Stokes equations: Description and examples of aliasing

 The corresponding discrete form is expressed in Appendix~\ref{anx:annex_0}.
 The error index reported in the tables throughout this article is the mean of the three quantities from Eq.~\eqref{eq:quality} over all spatial directions.
 The time $t_{\mathrm{start}}$ is taken before the energy dissipation peak at $9$ overturn times, and $t_{\mathrm{end}} = t_{\mathrm{start}} + 5$ overturn times, after the peak.
 The integration over $\log(k_x)$ rather than $k_x$ ensures that each decade of wavenumbers contributes equally, avoiding undue weight on the largest scales.
 The results are presented in Table~\ref{tab:192}, with a significant error of $25.43\%$, illustrating the necessity of dealiasing methods to remove these errors.

 Table~\ref{tab:192} also displays speedup values, defined throughout this article as the total simulation time of the reference simulation divided by the total simulation time of the given simulation.
 The aliased simulation at $N = 128$ achieves a speedup of $5$ relative to the dealiased one at $N = 192$ for the same $\kmax$.
+With a computation time expected to scale as $N^4$ (this will be discussed later), the computational speedup is expected to be $(192/128)^4 \approx 5$ which is consistent with our results.
 This means that approximately 80\% of the computational cost of the dealiased simulation is due to the larger grid size required for dealiasing, illustrating the value of developing dealiasing methods that reduce the domain size for the same $\kmax$, such as the phase-shifting method.